ASandhuZero/Playground/Prototypes/AIIDE 2024 Generating Worlds/README.md

 I guess the easiest way would be to create convolution layer that will transpose the tilemap into a pixel bitmap that we can send through the overlapping model.

 - [ ] Create a way for WFC to learn from a set of images.
+- [ ] Make sure you aren't pushing up the build config stuff for c# and just bloating the heck out of your repo...
+So we should look for a gitignore

 - [ ] Figure out how the overlapping model generates the association
 - [ ] Save these associations in some data format for later use